ggalarza1/FDIC_data/README.md

 # Data Exploration

 This code comes from this repository: https://github.com/Visbanking/fdicdataPy/tree/main?tab=readme-ov-file.
 I've modified it to explore the data a bit more.
-As well created my own findings.
+As well create my own findings.

 ```
 import fdicdata as fdic